 It’s definitely one of our favourites.

-Market at John Hendry Park
+Market at John Hendry Park in 2020

 If you’re looking for a great selection of farm fresh produce and homemade products in a beautiful park, then the Trout Lake Farmers Market is one of the best places to be on a Saturday in the summer.